Swimming Accidents: What Should You Do?

 Swimming Accident Injuries

-- Traumatic Brain Injuries (TBIs), which occur when the brain is deprived of oxygen from being under water too long.
+- Traumatic Brain Injuries (TBIs) occur when the brain is deprived of oxygen from being underwater for too long.
 They are also caused by blows to the head, resulting in brain swelling and loss of function.

-- Spinal cord injuries (SCIs), which occur when vertebrae are cracked or shattered from diving into shallow water, hitting the side of the pool, or striking a diving board.
+- Spinal cord injuries (SCIs) occur when vertebrae are cracked or shattered from diving into shallow water, hitting the side of the pool, or striking a diving board.

 - Slip and fall injuries